Eviction Prevention Resource Tool

-The Department of Housing and Community Development (DHCD) has developed the COVID-19 Housing Assistance Program (CHAP), a $6.2 million program funded by the federal Community Development Block Grant (CDBG) offering rental assistance to low-income renters who are in arrears.
+The Department of Housing and Community Development (DHCD) has developed the COVID-19 Housing Assistance Program (CHAP) offering rental assistance to low-income renters who are in arrears.
 Tenants must earn 80% of the Median Family Income (MFI) or below based on the COVID-19 Income & Rent Schedule.
 Financial assistance will be based on income and household size.
-Assistance can be applied for rent from April 2020 onward for up to three months of overdue rent depending on available fundsfunds—eligible applicants may be able to apply for an additional 3 months for a total of 6 months of rental assistance.
-Interested applicants are asked to fill out intake information by going to the central intake portal for emergency rental assistance.
-Click here to apply and read more about this program.
+Assistance can be applied for rent from April 2020 onward for up to six months of overdue rent depending on available funds.
+Interested applicants are asked to fill out intake information on the online portal here.
+Landlords are also able to refer their tenants for assistance here.

 DHCD Rental Assistance